22 real problems catalogued · New problems added weekly

 Underrated source

-1. 1.Find the top 2-3 apps in the relevant category
+1. 1.Find the top 2 to 3 apps in the relevant category

 3. 3.People are brutally honest here — granular, specific pain

-4. 4.Note recurring complaints that mention what's missing
+4. 4.Note recurring complaints that mention what is missing

 5. 5.Cross-reference with the Play Store for the same apps

-Before writing anything up, the problem has to pass all four gates.
+Before you go further, the problem has to pass all four gates.
 If it fails one, either dig deeper until you find the evidence, or drop it and move on.

 Gate 1